Esoteric Ebb vs MOUSE: P.I. For Hire

 Key differences

 MOUSE: P.I.
-For Hire is a first-person shooter with guns blazing, inspired by classic 1930s cartoons.
+For Hire is a first-person shooter with rubber-hose animation and brutally tough bosses.

-Esoteric Ebb is a tight 12-hour single-player experience at a $20 price point.
+Esoteric Ebb is a tight 12-hour single-player experience with no DLC drag.

 Which one is for you?